 Texts are also an important part of visual contents, so let’s discuss some writing tips that are going to capture your audience and help build your brand in an effective way.

 First off, the title - it needs to be effective in capturing your audience’s attention.
 Make it to the point, making sure it conveys the main message of the text (but you can add a twist by using a figure of speech or a brilliant sentence from the article).
 If you’re making a list or are discussing various aspects of a certain topic, using numbers in the title would also be useful (for example “5 tips on how to study better), as this helps your readers/audience in figuring out what to expect from the text.

 Another important aspect is the introduction section (be it in an article, or your website/blog), as this is the part that will either make the reader more engaged and interested, or lose their attention completely.
 So, for a good introduction, make sure you are properly introducing the main point of the text, while also keeping the audience a bit curious (for example, “Today I would like to talk to you about the importance colors have when it comes to graphic design, while also using some fun facts from psychology.
 I will discuss this in detail in the next sections”.

-That being said, I think we can all agree that visual content and design are quite important when building a brand, as they are a core part of it’s identity and what customers think of when they hear your company’s name - even before they think about your products/services!
+That being said in digital marketing world, I think we can all agree that visual content and design are quite important when building a brand, as they are a core part of it’s identity and what customers think of when they hear your company’s name - even before they think about your products/services!
 So keep those in mind when crafting your brand’s image.